Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 SHOWING 1 - 1 OF 1 RESULTS

 Zama-shi, Kanagawa Ken Japan 228-8920

 As a gateway to the resources you need, the Military and Family Support Center provides information, support and services to help you balance the demands of military life.
 The Military and Family Support Center is one part of the overall Family Readiness System, which is the network of agencies, programs, services, partnerships and individuals that supports your personal and family life readiness, mobilization and deployment readiness, and mobility and economic readiness.
 It should be one of your first stops once you arrive at a new installation.
 The programs and services are a key resource for you and your family.
 They include:

-This program is established to prevent spouse and child abuse and to ensure that personnel are trained to properly intervene in abuse.
-The USAG-Japan FAP:
+The Family Advocacy Program was established to prevent spouse and child abuse and to ensure that personnel are trained to properly intervene in abuse.
+The U.S. Army Garrison-Japan FAP:

-The goal is to prevent sexual assault, spouse and child abuse, to encourage the reporting of all suspected or known instances of such abuse, to ensure the prompt assessment and investigation of all abuse cases, to protect victims of abuse, and to treat all Family members (victims and offenders) affected by or involved in abuse.
+The goal is to prevent sexual assault and spouse and child abuse, to encourage the reporting of all suspected or known instances of such abuse, to ensure the prompt assessment and investigation of all abuse cases, to protect victims of abuse and to treat all family members -- victims and offenders -- affected by or involved in abuse.

-For more information on Family Advocacy Services, you may visit their website or the Army OneSource website.
-You may also call the USAG-Japan Family Advocacy Program Manager at DSN 315-263-4782 or the Sexual Assault Response Coordinator at DSN 315-263-4853.
+For more information, visit the Family Advocacy Services website or the Army OneSource website.
+You may also call the USAG-Japan FAP manager at DSN 315-263-4782 or the Sexual Assault Response coordinator at DSN 315-263-4853.